 Given the chance, many 1 percenters would also like to possess a second passport from a neutral country that does not wish to tax them heavily.
 Lowering a personal tax bill is a great way to have more money available to invest and grow wealth and power.

 However, when it comes to taxation, there are some locations for personal residence that are much more favourable than others.
 If you are a mega millionaire or a billionaire, then Monaco is likely to be a much better location than your original home, especially if you are European.
+Many people describe Malta as a poor man's Monaco.
 In Asia, Singapore provides excellent opportunities to live very well, travel and reduce personal taxes.

 For many though, the real trick that the top 1 percent use to diversify their wealth is to combine most or all of these factors.
 Once they have a neutral second citizenship, a residence in a tax haven that does not want to know about or tax their international activities, very private wealth management, a range of anonymous upper end assets and their own private transport, the world has changed.
 Once they reach this level, they operate above national governments and are safe to live and grow their wealth as they please.